-3. Make a sizable cell selection for example, with Select Cells Through 🐖.
+Open the file can.ex2, load all variables, (see Exercise 2.17).
+Make a sizable cell selection for example, with Select Cells Through .

-- 4. Create an Extract Selection \square{a} filter (available on the toolbar). - 5. 📝 Apply
+- 3. Create an Extract Selection $\square{\mathbb{R}}$ filter (available on the toolbar). - 4. 💣 Apply

 The object in the view is replaced with the cells that you just selected.
 (Note that in this image I added a translucent surface and a second view with the original selection to show the extracted cells in relation to the full data.)
 You can perform computations on the extracted cells by simply adding filters to the extract selection pipeline object.